Antonio Cochran

-Antonio Desez Cochran (born June 21, 1976) is a former American football player who played seven seasons in the National Football League.
+Antonio Desez Cochran (born June 21, 1976) is an American former professional football player who played seven seasons in the National Football League (NFL).
+He was selected in the fourth round of the 1999 NFL draft with the 115th overall pick.

 Cochran attended Macon County High School in Montezuma, Georgia.
 He also attended Middle Georgia College before transferring to Georgia.

 Cochran signed with Florida out of HS, but attended Okaloosa-Walton on a basketball scholarship.
-After contributing as a part-time starter on O-W's national championship BASKETBALL team, he transferred to Middle Georgia College (MGC) to play football.
+After contributing as a part-time starter on O-W's national championship basketball team, he transferred to Middle Georgia College (MGC) to play football.